-We have long observed that markets often fail to grasp the significance of important factors that shape asset returns and risk prospects.
+We have long observed that markets often fail to grasp the significance of important global factors that shape asset returns and risk prospects.
 These factors include questions such as inflation or deflation, cyclical or secular, stimulus or austerity.
 Sometimes these factors highlight huge risks hiding in plain sight that few notice and act on, like a mania in technology stocks, excessive leverage in the financial system, or a new, ill-advised policy from Washington.
 Other times they offer insight on the opportunity for gains.

 Marrying our view of the macro-environment with each client need is the critical function at Cadinha & Company and our defining difference.

 Interest rates are not just key to the income and price of a bond, they are a key component in measuring the value of stocks.
 And interest rate considerations often are global.
 We study interest rates—and the top-down factors that shape them—to identify value and risks.
 While it’s rarely possible to predict the short-term direction of interest rates, we believe that occasional policy changes (among other things) can significantly influence the direction of interest rates, and thus the direction of stocks, bonds and other asset classes.

 Everyone knows that inflation means that prices increase for most of the goods and services we consume.
 But inflation has even wider ramifications in regards to investing and financial risk management.
 Inflation is also the devaluation of our money and a key component of interest rates.
 Higher inflation usually means higher interest rates, and deflation (yes, this is possible) does the opposite.
 Like interest rates, inflation is largely shaped by global fiscal and monetary policy—sometimes directly so.
 Inflation is also a key component of our stock analyses.
 All things equal, we prefer investing in companies with pricing power; companies that can successfully raise prices can protect against inflation—and even benefit from it—over time.